cgswords/pretty-simple/README.md

 # pretty-simple

-A simple, straightforward pretty-printing library for rust
+A simple, straightforward pretty-printing library for Rust in the style of Leijen/Wadler printers.